-- d.
-Food service staff, in consultation with the Principal or designee, will coordinate obtaining student input on menu planning that will include taste testing of new nutritional food, satisfaction surveys, and other activities that will promote nutrition awareness. - e.
+- c.
+The Principal or School Wellness Policy Coordinator designee will encourage food products that meet the nutrition standards of the HHFKA when used as an incentive or reward for student accomplishments, club or activity achievements, and/or success in competitions within the school. - d.
+Food service staff, in consultation with the Principal or School Wellness Policy Coordinator designee, will coordinate obtaining student input on menu planning that will include taste testing of new nutritional food, satisfaction surveys, and other activities that will promote nutrition awareness. - e.
 Food service staff will place the healthier food items in the service line where students are more likely to choose them. - f.
 Parents will be provided the nutritional standards of the HHFKA and encourage parents to pack lunches and snacks that meet the HHFKA nutritional standards. - 2.
 Goals for Nutrition Education The following activities will be coordinated in each school in the district: - a.
-The Principal will ensure each student receives at least one presentation per school year that promotes good nutrition and nutrition education.
+The Principal or School Wellness Policy Coordinator will ensure each student receives at least one presentation per school year that promotes good nutrition and nutrition education.
 These presentations may be provided through classroom visits from school staff members trained in nutrition, school-wide or group assembly programs, during health/physical education classes during the school year, or any other presentation manner.
 This requirement may be provided as part of nutrition education provided to students as part of the district's curriculum. - b.
-The Principal or designee will post the nutritional guidelines of the HHFKA in the area of the school building where food and beverages are served. - c.
-The school lunch menu will include nutritional information, activities, recipes, and/or any other information that encourages the selection of healthy food items. - 3.
-Goals for Physical Activity - a.
-The following activities will be coordinated in each elementary school in the district:
+The Principal or School Wellness Policy Coordinator designee will post the nutritional guidelines of the HHFKA in the area of the school building where food and beverages are served.